stephanietsuei/SABER_build/README.md

-# SABR\_build
+# SABER\_build

-This is the catkin environment for the SABR project.
-It contains the [SABR repository](https://github.com/AlexS28/SABR) as a submodule and the [Hector Quadrotor](http://wiki.ros.org/hector_quadrotor) packages as subtrees.
+This is the catkin environment for the SABER project.
+It contains the [SABER repository](https://github.com/AlexS28/SABER) as a submodule and the [Hector Quadrotor](http://wiki.ros.org/hector_quadrotor) packages as subtrees.

 All development on the SABR project can and should be done after cloning this repository.